DPotoyan/Chem324/content/Lec9-Chem324.md

 ### Dirac notation

-Here, anticipating their immense usefulenss ,  we introduce Dirac notation for vecotrs and functions .
+Here, anticipating their immense usefulenss ,  we introduce Dirac notation for vectors and functions .
 At this point let us just get used to this new and fancy looking notation which denotes bra and ket vectos and functions.

 - Diract notation for vectors:
   - **Ket:** $\mid a \rangle =(a_1,a_2,..) \,\,\,\,\,$ example: $\mid a \rangle =(1,2i)$